 If your debit card is declined, the first thing you need to do is call your financial institution directly.
 They can help explain why your card was declined and what needs to be done.

-How to resolve your card being declined
+How to resolve card issuer rejections

 Why is my card being declined?